 The Crazy Story Behind Cap Moderne

 On the other side of the bay from Monaco, there is an outstanding cultural and natural site now known as Cap Moderne.
-This unconventional museum consists of Eileen Gray’s villa E-1027, Le Corbusier’s Cabanon, and Holiday Cabins, and the bar-restaurant Etoile de Mer, all of them mythical architectural icons in surroundings of outstanding natural beauty.
+This unconventional museum consists of Eileen Gray’s villa E-1027, Le Corbusier’s Cabanon, holiday cabins, and the bar-restaurant Etoile de Mer (which stopped serving in 1984) — all of them mythical architectural icons in surroundings of outstanding natural beauty.
 The collection of fabled buildings at its heart was rebranded Cap Moderne when it received visitors for the first time in 2015.

 The real star of the show is E-1027, the house that prodigious Irish designer Eileen Gray built in the roaring twenties.
 Everything from its cryptic name – using the position in the alphabet of the first letters of Eileen Gray’s name (E, 7) and of her then-lover Jean Badovici (10, 2) – to its history of being defaced by murals Corbusier painted (while naked) on its walls, a murder, and neglected abandonment, make this the most enigmatic of France’s many modernist houses.